 And according to The Spruce Pets, Poms will alert you through their barking if they sense some intruder on the property.
-At the very least, Pomeranians make great dogs if you need a second pair of eyes, or ears in this case.
+At the very least, Pomeranians make great dogs if you need a second pair of eyes, or in this case, ears.

 The only thing is that you shouldn’t rely on a Pomeranian to actually protect your territory.
 Weighing in at under 8 pounds, there’s very little they can do.
-Plus, I don’t think many people will be frightened by a cute little lap dog.
+Plus, I don’t think many people will be scared of a petite lap dog.

 Still, Pomeranians are fantastic at getting your attention if they suspect that there is something “off” in or around the house.
 But if you can get your hands on a rare “throwback” Pom, then maybe a guard dog role is more suitable!